 - During the Stop: Stay calm and respectful.
 Provide your license, registration, and proof of insurance as requested, but avoid answering incriminating questions like, “Have you been drinking?”
 Anything you say can be used against you.

-- Refusing DUI Tests: Ohio’s implied consent law requires drivers to submit to DUI tests if arrested.
-Refusing a test can result in an automatic license suspension, but it also denies prosecutors key evidence.
+- Refusing DUI Tests: Ohio’s implied consent law generally requires drivers to submit to DUI tests if they are lawfully arrested for OVI.
+Refusing a test can result in an automatic license suspension and other consequences, but it may also deny prosecutors key evidence.
+The pros and cons of refusal are fact-specific and should be discussed with a lawyer as soon as possible.

 - If Arrested for DUI: Invoke your right to remain silent and request an attorney immediately.
-Avoid discussing your case with anyone until you’ve consulted legal counsel.
+Avoid discussing your case with anyone—including friends and family—until you’ve consulted legal counsel.
 A DUI lawyer can help challenge the validity of field sobriety or chemical tests and protect your rights.

 Read The Essential Guide for First-Time DUI Offenders in Columbus, OH